niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-11-23-first-look-multimodal-deep-learning.md

 - paper
 ---

-On the recent held ACML 2015, [Professor Ruslan Salakhutdinov](http://www.cs.toronto.edu/~rsalakhu/) was invited to give a talk about <<**Multi-modal Deep Learning**>>。In this post, I will follow some work from Professor Ruslan Salakhutdinov and his students to have a first look at Multi-modal Deep Learning.
+On the recent held ACML 2015, [Professor Ruslan Salakhutdinov](http://www.cs.toronto.edu/~rsalakhu/) was invited to give a talk about <<**Multi-modal Deep Learning**>>.
+In this post, I will follow some work from Professor Ruslan Salakhutdinov and his students to have a first look at Multi-modal Deep Learning.

 -------------------------